Clock icon

 • Increased affection toward people

-• Urinating more frequently and often with an increased odor
+• Urinating more frequently and sometimes with an increased odour

 • Restlessness and agitation

-• Presenting her hindquarters when stroked along her spine
+• Lifting her hind end when petted along her spine

 What Should I Do If I Notice My Cat Is In Heat?